sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 ```

-All this does is create a window, and keep it open until until user closes it, or presses escape.
+All this does is create a window, and keep it open until user closes it, or presses escape.
 Next tutorial we'll actually start using wgpu!

 <AutoGithubLink/>